hazelcast/hazelcast-reference-manual/src/HazelcastInstanceAware.md

 After deserialization, the object is checked to see if it implements `HazelcastInstanceAware` and the method `setHazelcastInstance` is called.
 Notice the `hazelcastInstance` is `transient`.
 This is because this field should not be serialized.

-It may be a good practice to inject a HazelcastInstance into a domain object (e.g. `Employee` in the above sample) when used together with `Runnable`/`Callable` implementations.
+It may be a good practice to inject a HazelcastInstance into a domain object, e.g., `Employee` in the above sample, when used together with `Runnable`/`Callable` implementations.
 These runnables/callables are executed by `IExecutorService` which sends them to another machine.
 And after a task is deserialized, run/call method implementations need to access HazelcastInstance.

 We recommend you only set the HazelcastInstance field while using `setHazelcastInstance` method and you not execute operations on the HazelcastInstance.
 The reason is that when HazelcastInstance is injected for a `HazelcastInstanceAware` implementation, it may not be up and running at the injection time.